How Many Bags?

 For example, Ryanair sets a size limit of 55cm x 40cm x 20cm, and a weight limit of 10kg.

 Only limited quantities of liquids may be carried through airport security into the departure lounge.
 This includes bottled drinks, suntan lotion, fragrances, cosmetics and toiletries.

 The following restrictions apply to all liquids, creams, gels, pastes and aerosols taken through security control:

-- Liquids may only be carried in containers holding 100ml or less.
+- Liquids may only be carried in containers with a maximum capacity of 100ml or less.